Billy1900/Awesome-Machine-Learning/README.md

 - DM: KDD, WSDM, SIGIR, WWW, CIKM
 - ML: NIPS, ICML, ICLR, AISTATS, UAI, JMLR, PAMI
 - AI: AAAI, IJCAI

+## Supplementary resources
+- [numpy-ml](https://github.com/ddbourgin/numpy-ml): numpy-ml is a growing collection of machine learning models, algorithms, and tools written exclusively in NumPy and the Python standard library.
+The purpose of the project is to provide reference implementations of common machine learning components for rapid prototyping and experimentation.
+With that in mind, don’t just read the docs – read the source!